-For JLAS using sequential one-way TOA measurements, several iterative methods are proposed.
-Shi et al. \cite{shi2019blas} present a distributed state estimation method in the UNs, which utilize the TD broadcast inter-node information to resolve JLAS problem.
-Their method enables accurate, high-frequency and real-time estimation and support an unlimited number of nodes.
-However, their iterative method has high computational complexity and does not apply to a moving UN.
-Shi et al. \cite{shi2020sequential} extend the previous work of \cite{shi2019blas}, and utilize a two-step weighted least squares (WLS) method to jointly estimate the position, velocity and clock parameters of the UNs in the presence of the uncertainties of ANs.
-However, this method requires to re-parameterize the localization problem into a higher-dimensional state space, and thus more measurements are needed, and also has high computational complexity due to the second iterative step.
-Zhao et al. \cite{zhao2020optloc} develop maximum likelihood methods and iterative algorithms to estimate the localization and synchronization parameters.
+For JLAS using the sequential one-way TOA measurements, several iterative methods are proposed.
+Shi et al. \cite{shi2019blas} present a distributed state estimation method for the UNs, which utilizes the TD broadcast inter-node information to resolve the JLAS problem.
+Their method enables accurate, high-frequency and real-time estimation, and supports an unlimited number of UNs.
+However, their iterative method has a high computational complexity and does not apply to a moving UN.
+Shi et al. \cite{shi2020sequential} extend the previous work of \cite{shi2019blas}, and utilize a two-step weighted least squares (WLS) method to jointly estimate the position, velocity and clock parameters of the UNs in the presence of the position uncertainties of ANs.
+However, this method requires to transform the localization problem into a higher-dimensional state space, and thus needs more measurements and has a high computational complexity due to the second iterative step.
+Zhao et al. \cite{zhao2020optloc} develop an ML method and an iterative algorithm to estimate the localization and synchronization parameters.
 However, this method requires a good initial guess and has a high computational cost due to iteration.